 Pliny’s profit from the sale of lots continued to accumulate during his absence.
-After three years, with no word from the frontier and every reason to believe he’d not return, the others created a fund called “Pliny’s Purse”, intended for charity and specified as anonymous.
+After five years, with no word from the frontier and every reason to believe he’d not return, the others created a fund called “Pliny’s Purse”, intended for charity and specified as anonymous.

 Very few of us were even aware of the Five Founders, let alone one-hundred-and-fifty years of benefaction.
 I called in some favors, applied the little leverage left to me, and —well, yes — I even begged for some insight to the operation of Pliny’s Purse….and didn’t get very far.
 Frankly, I took all of that as a very good sign Tennant’s legacy is in good hands.
 Secrets are notoriously hard to keep.
 Here is as much as I can say.

 #1) Three Tennants, Horace and Virgil and their sister Helen, were the first of a self-perpetuating “committee” evolving through recruitment of others from the community at large.
 There have been as few as three and as many as five at any time, all sworn to a secrecy that remains unbroken.

 #2) Their mission from the outset was to follow Alexander Pope’s advice: “Do good by stealth, and blush to find it fame.”
 Help those in need.
 Do it in such a way that no one notices, not even the recipients.